mbbremner/n-body-solver/README.md

 <h1>Generalized N-Body Solver</h1>
 <p>This application is designed to solve an n-body gravitational system for two or more bodies.
-    I have designed all of this code around a simple example I found at (https://towardsdatascience.com/modelling-the-three-body-problem-in-classical-mechanics-using-python-9dc270ad7767).
+    I have designed all of this code around a [Simple Example](https://towardsdatascience.com/modelling-the-three-body-problem-in-classical-mechanics-using-python-9dc270ad7767)
+    from Towards Data Science.
 The example I used lacked any sort of class structure and code to animate 3-body solutions.
 Additionally I've added features such as error inspection and generalized center of mass calculations.</p>

 **1. Define some galactic body objects**